Naomi Osaka reaches U.S. Open final with gutsy three-set win

 Osaka showed her mental fortitude in that final, refusing to get distracted by the coaching penalty and subsequent outbursts by Williams toward chair umpire Carlos Ramos.
 The pressure of expectations, however, weighed heavily on her throughout much of 2019, culminating in a teary news conference following a first round Wimbledon defeat that she cut short.

 She appeared to regain her confidence with a strong finish to the season, including a title at the Pan Pacific Open in Osaka, the city of her birth.
-Her resurgence, continued after the coronavirus-induced break with a strong showing at the Western & Southern Open last month until she was forced to withdraw with an injury ahead of the finals.
+Her resurgence has only continued after the coronavirus-induced break.

-Osaka will have either a rematch with Williams or a matchup with Victoria Azarenka waiting for her in the finals.
-The semifinal featuring the two former No. 1s followed the Osaka-Brady match.
+"I think I'm embracing the pressure and having more fun," Osaka said after the quarterfinals.